 The employee will be subject to taxation at vesting (i.e., on the receipt of the Shares) on the fair market value of the Shares at that date.
-The taxable amount will be classified as employment compensation and will generally be subject to income taxes at progressive tax rates, a Universal Social Charge ("USC") (ranging between 2% and 7%) and employee Pay Related Social Insurance ("PRSI").
+The taxable amount will be classified as employment compensation and will generally be subject to income taxes at the employee's marginal rate, either 20% or 40% (2015 income), a Universal Social Charge ("USC") (at rates up to 8% depending on the employee's income level) and employee Pay Related Social Insurance ("PRSI") at a rate of 4%.

-When the employee subsequently sells the Shares acquired under the LTIP, any gain (i.e., the difference between the sale price and the fair market value of the Shares on the vesting date) will be subject to capital gains tax.
-However, capital gains tax is only payable on gains from all sources in excess of the annual personal exemption in any tax year.
+When the employee subsequently sells the Shares acquired under the LTIP, any gain (i.e., the difference between the sale price and the fair market value of the Shares on the vesting date) will be subject to capital gains tax at a rate of 33% (for disposals made on or after December 6, 2012).

+However, capital gains tax is only payable on gains from all sources in excess of the annual personal exemption in any tax year (\notin 1,270 for gains realized in 2015).

 Where Shares are acquired under the LTIP, dividends may be paid with respect to these Shares if the Company, in its discretion, declares a dividend.
-The dividends received will be subject to income tax in Ireland (at marginal tax rates), USC (at the rates of between 2% and 7% depending on income level) and to U.S. federal income withholding tax (at a rate of 30%).
+The dividends received will be subject to income tax in Ireland (at marginal tax rates), USC (at rates up to 8% depending on the employee's income level) and to U.S. federal income withholding tax (at a rate of 28%).
 The employee may be entitled to reduce the U.S. federal income withholding tax rate (to 15%) provided that the appropriate certifications concerning domicile in Ireland are provided as required by the United States Internal Revenue Service (i.e., Substitute Form W-8/BEN Certificate of Foreign Status and Instructions, available from the brokerage firm(s) retained by the Company).

 If a dividend is declared on the Company's common stock and the employee holds unvested RSUs on the record date, the employee is eligible for dividend equivalents.
-The employee will be subject to income tax, Universal Social Charge and Pay Related Social Insurance on any dividend equivalents paid to him/her.
+The employee will be subject to income tax, USC and PRSI on any dividend equivalents paid to him/her.

-The Company or the local employer must withhold income tax and the USC at vesting of the RSUs and payment of dividend equivalents.
+The local employer must withhold income tax, USC and the employee portion of the PRSI upon vesting of the RSUs and payment of dividend equivalents.
 The local employer is also required to report the details of the RSUs to the Revenue Commissioners on an annual basis.